HansKre/about-hanskrebs/README.md

 # Description

-This is the repo for my about-me page which you can checkout here: [www.hanskrebs.me](https://hanskrebs.me)
+This is my about-me page which you can checkout at[www.hanskrebs.me](https://hanskrebs.me)

 ## Development